alexeld/regex-trie/README.md

 ## Testing

-The tests within `regex-trie` use [mocha](http://visionmedia.github.io/mocha/).
-To run the tests. simply run `mocha` from your terminal.
+The tests within `regex-trie` use [mocha](http://visionmedia.github.io/mocha/) with [should.js](https://github.com/visionmedia/should.js/) assertions.
+To test the module, just run `mocha` from your terminal.

 ## TODO